 More robust, more weather-proof, and much safer.

 There’s nothing wrong with being functional.
-This stripped-down kitchen island is made with recycled wood that allows the real star of th show to stand out: Your BBQ grill.
+This stripped-down kitchen island is made with recycled wood, allowing the real star of the show to stand out: Your BBQ grill.

 If you’re going to make your own island, then you might as well go all in.

 This BBQ island does exactly that by fitting in both a built-in propane grill and a charcoal smoker.

 And why stop there?
 They’ve thrown in a sink, a refrigerator, and a gas-powered cooktop.

 Maximum economy of space, all in one unit.

 If you’re building your stationary grill station next to a wall fixture, consider including an outdoor wall over-range hood.
 This will help clear the cooking area of smoke and grease, providing a safe cooking environment while also protecting the wall.
 If you have built your grill on decking then it will also help maintain the quality of the wood.

 The good news is that modern hoods aren’t as imposing on cooking space as they used to be, and are now relatively inexpensive and easy to install.
 If you want to keep your island smoke-free then getting a hood is a must.

 If you are in the market for a range hood, the Cosmo 36-inch has served me well over the past year.
 You can check it out here on Amazon.